ElWanderer/kOS_scripts/documentation/init_readme.md

 This takes the input angle and normalises it to be between `0` and `360` degrees.
 This is used widely enough in various libraries that it made sense to put it in the common library.

 `mAngle` is short for "make angle".

+#### `killWarp()`

+This function does two things:
+* It calls `KUNIVERSE:TIMEWARP:CANCELWARP()` to kill any time warping that is currently taking place.
+* It waits until `SHIP:UNPACKED` returns `TRUE`.
+This is a safety step to ensure that the active vessel is fully loaded and unpacked before we try to do anything with it.

+#### `doWarp(universal_timestamp, stop_function)`

+This function is a wrapper around `WARPTO(universal_timestamp)`, with an optional check that will stop time warp early.

+The input parameter `stop_function` is expected to be a function delegate that returns `TRUE` or `FALSE` when called. `stop_function` will be called each tick during the time warp, with a value of `TRUE` indicating that time warp should be stopped.
+A value of `FALSE` indicates that the time warp should continue.

+Once either the current time passes the input `universal_timestamp` or `stop_function` returns TRUE, `killWarp()` will be called to stop the time warp and wait until the ship is unpacked and ready for further processing.

+If not specified, the value of `stop_function` is defaulted to the anonymous function `{ RETURN FALSE. }`.
+This will not apply any checking during the time warp.

 Geoff Banks / ElWanderer